stolostron/rhacm-docs/README.md

 Brandi: Architect for doc, UI Guild writer, Cluster application and all squads within, (please add what is missing)
 Mikela: Support doc focal, GRC (GDPR readiness included), and all squads within.

-### Using the board
+### Understanding the board

-Use the following milestones to triage issues:
+We use the following milestones to triage issues:

  - Product: Next release/future issues
  - Release: GA after any limited or beta issues